yschroe/chessalyzer.js/README.md

 To use a custom tracker with your multithreaded analysis please see the important notes at the [Custom Trackers](#custom-trackers) section.

-# Heatmap analysis functions
+# Heatmap generation functions

-The function you create for heatmap generation gets passed up to four parameters (inside `generateHeatMap()`):
+The function you create for heatmap generation gets passed up to four parameters (inside `generateHeatMap(...)`):

 1. `data`: The data that is the basis for the heatmap.
-Per default this data is the Tracker you called the `generateHeatMap()` function from itself.
+Per default this data is the Tracker you called the `generateHeatMap(...)` function from itself.
 2. `loopSqrData`: Contains informations about the square the current heatmap value shall be calculated for.
-The `generateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile. `sqrData` is an object with the following entries:
+The `generateHeatMap(...)` function loops over every square of the board to calculate a heat map value for each tile. `sqrData` is an object with the following entries:

     ```typescript
     interface SquareData {